Sandbox game: Influence on other genres

-With time, sandbox design had become a mainstay in survival games, as well as a popular subset of shooters, and RPGs.
+In time, sandbox design have become a mainstay in survival games, as well as a popular subset of shooters, and RPGs.
 Long-time series such as Metal Gear had made the "shift to an open-world sandbox design," where the game dynamically "adds more missions as the story progresses and players complete the available side-ops".
 Other long-running series such as Hitman were celebrated for their sandbox design.
 The series became influential, creating a new template of games "that echo the same emphasis on sandbox design, open-ended mission structure, and sneaking".
 In 2020, PC Gamer noted Mount & Blade as "a triumph of sandbox design".
 They observe that "because of its sandbox nature, Mount & Blades quests are procedurally generated around many set templates," which leads to a game where "the simulation is the story".

 Starting in the late 2000s, superhero games have also begun to incorporate sandbox elements.
 Unlike common sandbox games during that time, where players control a semi-grounded normal human, superhero sandbox games have premises that involved controlling superpowered beings in a large open-world environment.
 The first titles to utilize such premise were licensed superhero games such as Spider-Man 2 and Hulk: Ultimate Destruction.
 The release of the 2007 game Crackdown, redefined these gameplay elements by adding the ability to level up and earn new weapons and powers.
-The game would go on to influence similar sandbox games like the 2009 titles Infamous and Prototype.
+The game went on to influence similar original sandbox games like the 2009 titles Infamous and Prototype.
 Infamous, in particular, added a morality system where the player can choose to be a superhero or a supervillain.
 Other established sandbox games such as Saints Row and Just Cause, also began to incorporate these gameplay in their recent titles.